Sirico/Raid-Butter-Script/README.md

 Use at your own risk.

 Why Btrfs for Gaming?

+For me it is the best filesystem while not as fast as ext4 I feel its features and adoption for distros like Fedora,CachyOS and the Ublue projects offset this.

-RAID0 for performance
+RAID0 for performance because RAID is not a backup

-RAID1 metadata for resilience
+RAID1 metadata for resilience because RAID is not a backup

 Modern CoW (copy-on-write) features

-Snapshot support
+Snapshot support because RAID is not a backup

-Flexible expansion
+Flexible expansion because we need 100GB per game now :D

 Contributing
 Pull requests, improvements, and suggestions are welcome!